mybuilder/conductor/README.md

 ---

-Created by [MyBuilder](http://www.mybuilder.com/) - Check out our [blog](http://tech.mybuilder.com/) for more insight into the open-source projects we release
+Created by [MyBuilder](http://www.mybuilder.com/) - Check out our [blog](http://tech.mybuilder.com/) for more insight into this and other open-source projects we release.